mtomtom/baymobil/README.md

 `bf.run_bayes_analysis(<values_list>, <nmax>)`

 where values_list contains Nhom1, nhom1, Nhom2, nhom2, Nhet, nhet, which are all ints.
 If nmax is omitted, then the default value of 10 will be used.
-If it is set to "max", then the Nhet will be used: e.g. `bf.run_bayes_analysis(<valuese_list> "max")`
+If it is set to "max", then the Nhet will be used: e.g. `bf.run_bayes_analysis(<values_list> "max")`

 Case 2: Passing list of dfs